calebGarrick/calebGarrick.github.io/index.md

 - Computer Architecture
 - Computer Organization and Software
 - Distributed Application Engineering
+  - Collaborated on and presented [AlgoLearn](https://github.com/AlgoLearnWCSU/AlgoLearn)
+  - Built a full-stack application using Spring and Angular with Azure
 - Database Design
+  - Used a PostgreSQL instance running [ClassDB](https://github.com/DASSL/ClassDB) to build a relational databse
+  - Inducted into DASSL
 - Web Application Design
 - Algorithm Design and Analysis
 - Programming Languages